 - High-monounsaturated diet: 45% energy as fat and 40% as carbohydrate

-- The saturated and polyunsaturated fat (10% each), protein (15% of energy), cholesterol (120mg per 1,000kcal) and sucrose (10% of total energy) contents of the study diets were matched. fiber content was proportional to the carbohydrate content of each diet (11g per 1,000kcal for the high-monounsaturated fat diet and 15g per 1,000kcal for the high-carbohydrate diet)
+- The saturated and polyunsaturated fats (10% each), protein (15% of energy), cholesterol (120mg per 1,000kcal) and sucrose (10% of total energy) contents of the study diets were matched.
+Fiber content was proportional to the carbohydrate content of each diet (11g per 1,000kcal for the high-monounsaturated fat diet and 15g per 1,000kcal for the high-carbohydrate diet)

 - To assess the longer-term effects of diets, all patients were invited to consume the second diet for an additional eight weeks (extension phase) without interruption, and 21 subjects chose to do so.

 - Repeated measures ANOVA was used to assess the impact of the study diets, in the order in which patients received the diets and the site of study participation on blood pressure and heart for six weeks in 41 patients and for 14 weeks in 21 patients

 - Least-square means contrasts were used to analyze the differences among the three phases (phases one, two and extension) when ANOVA revealed significant diet effects

 - The effects of possible confounding factors, such as age, sex and weight, were also evaluated using repeated-measures ANOVA and covariance models.

 Timing of Measurements

 During the last three days of each diet phase, the subjects were admitted to the inpatient metabolic unit, where blood pressure and heart rated were measured daily.
 The mean of the measures taken during the last three days of each phase were averaged.

 Blood pressure and heart rate were measured by study personnel in the left arm on the last three days of each diet phase, and weekly during all remaining weeks on an outpatient basis after a five-minute rest.